 Following up from the X-51A, Lockheed Martin is now working on a "High-Speed Strike Missile (HSSM)", while DARPA is working on the "High Speed Air-Breathing Weapon Concept (HAWC)" and the "Tactical Boost Weapon (TBW)" programs.
-Nothing has been flown just yet; if anything comes of these efforts, it won't be until well into the next decade.BACK_TO_TOP
+Nothing has been flown just yet -- but Russian posturing about their own hypersonic weapons seems likely to accelerate US efforts.BACK_TO_TOP

 * This document was derived from a comprehensive survey of cruise missiles of the world, with the first version introduced in 2000.
 It turned out to be a bad idea; it was unwieldy, patchy, and hard to maintain, so I deleted it in 2014.
 I then decided that a more selective read, focused on US cruise missiles, would work better, and would also be easy to convert into an ebook.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.